 If you see or have any of the listed symptoms immediately call 9-1-1.

 The Riverside Community Hospital's Emergency Department is accredited by the Society of Cardiovascular Patient Care for excellence in emergency heart attack procedures.
-Our specialists provide the latest advances in heart failure, heart surgery, heart attack interruption and rehabilitation.
+Our specialists provide the latest advances in heart failure, heart surgery and heart attack interruption.
 The Emergency Department can be reached directly at (951) 788-3000.